ericfinger/livetunnel/README.md

 - Opens an SSH Tunnel to your server and forwards the necessary ports
   - Supports custom connect-commands (for port-knocking etc)
 - Provides a (local) webserver to serve your files over the tunnel
+- Allow to protect content with password (http basic_auth?)
-- Dynamically adds/removes users from .htaccess for (optional) secure sharing
+    (- Dynamically adds/removes users from .htaccess)?

 -------------------